iandow/kafka_junit_tests/README.md

 ```
 git checkout mapr
-mvn -e -Dtest=TopicCountGridSearchTest,ThreadCountSpeedTest,TypeFormatSpeedTest test
+mvn package
 ```

 ## Caveats

-Sometimes these tests will run out of heap.
-You'll know that if you see a "queue full" exception.
+Sometimes these tests require a lot of memory.
+You'll know when you run out of heap if you see a "queue full" exception.
 If that happens, edit the pom.xml and increase the JVM heap in the Xmx parameter.

 Also, make sure you don't run out of disk space.
-In zookeeper.properties (under the config dir, whereever you installed Kafka) make sure dataDir is pointed to a drive with lots of space.
+In zookeeper.properties (under the config dir, where ever you installed Kafka) make sure dataDir is pointed to a drive with lots of space.